yangpu06/yangpu06.github.io/_pages/about.md

 About Me
 ------
 Hi, this is Yangfu!
 I'm a third-year Ph.D. student in the School of Computer Science at Beijing University of Posts and Telecommunications (BUPT), advised by [<a href='https://scholar.google.com/citations?hl=zh-CN&user=qCf-504AAAAJ'>Prof. Bin Wu</a>].
 Before joining cSchool, I got my Master's degree in Computer Technology  at Chongqing University of Posts and Telecommunications (CQUPT), advised by [<a href='https://scholar.google.com/citations?user=zQ-C7wwAAAAJ&hl=zh-CN'>Prof. Yunpeng Xiao</a>].
-My research interests lie in large-scale data mining and machine learning on various types of data (e.g., graph, text, and video), with a focus on developing AI/ML solutions for real-world problems (e.g., personality computing and information diffusion).
+My research interests lie in large-scale data mining and machine learning on various types of data (e.g., graph, text, and video), with a focus on developing AI/ML solutions for real-world problems.

+*Graph mining and learning: Hypergraph Learning, Graph Engine, Influence Maximization *Human-Centered Natural Language Processing: Large-batch Optimization, Distributed Data Parallelism, Quantization *AI/ML solutions for real-world problems: Political Polarization, Fake News Detection, Recommender Systems

 I’m actively looking for  research-related positions!
 Please contact me if you know any opportunities😀.

 %My  research lies at the intersection of  Human-Centered Natural Language Processing, Affective computing (e.g., Personality computing), and Social network analysis (e.g., Information diffusion).